anisbet/pipe/Readme.md

                   Compare file1, c1 to file2, c0, and if they match output file2, c1 else 'None'.
                   Both files must use the same column delimiter, and any use of -W will apply to both.
 Matching behaviour can also be modified with -I and -N.
- -n{[any|cn],...}: Normalize the selected columns, that is, removes all non-word characters
+ -n{any|cn,...}: Normalize the selected columns, that is, removes all non-word characters
                   (non-alphanumeric and '_' characters).
 The -I switch leaves the value's case unchanged.
 However the default is to change the case to upper case.
 See -N, -I switches for more information.